-nment has been designed to provide you with an opportunity to demonstrate your ent of the following module learning outcomes: 1 To be able to assess and identify areas of difficulty (including risk) and establish main area for change.
+This assignment has been designed to provide you with an opportunity to demonstrate your achievement of the following module learning outcomes: 1 To be able to assess and identify areas of difficulty (including risk) and establish main areas for change.
 2 Establish and maintain a working therapeutic alliance & engage the child/young person/family to support them in self-management of recovery.